hannemann/BLE-Remote-Companion/README.md

     Press the `Forget a single button` Button.
 When prompted press the button to be forgotten.
   * #### Delete all learned codes
     Press and confirm the `Delete the entire configuration` button.
 Configuration of room, HA etc. is left untouched.
+* ### Map Remote Buttons
+  * #### Add Mapping
+    Hit the Button you want to remap, choose the function in the list.
+Re-learn the remote button afterwards
+  * #### Reset a single Button
+    Press the button you want to reset
+  * #### Reset all mappings
+    Reset all mappings to their default values
 * ### All Buttons Page
   The Page displays a list of all supported buttons.
 Not all of them are supported on each and every device and not all existing HID functions are supported by Remote Companion.
-You can play around with these.
+Play around with these.
 The displayed keycodes can all be used with Home Assistant or a websocket client.

 * ### OTA Update
-  Keep your Remote Companion up to date by uploading a new release
+  Keep Remote Companion up to date by uploading a new release
   I own one device that doesn't like OTA updates (and is alos picky with USB so i assume it's somehow broken).
 If the Upload fails i reboot the device via menu while being on the update page.
 Wait for 15 seconds and than try again.
 Works in most cases.

 * ### Reboot